 - Add ¼ cup frozen or canned corn and ¼ cup shredded cheese and mix until combined.
 Put a cupcake liner in each glass ramekin and divide the batter into the cupcake liners.

-- Place the glass ramekins in the boiling water and cook covered on the lowest heat for 12–13 minutes.
-They're done when a skewer inserted comes out clean without wet batter.
+- Place the glass ramekins in the boiling water and cook, covered, on the lowest heat for 12–13 minutes.
+They‘re done when a skewer inserted comes out clean.

-- Turn off the heat and remove the ramekins from the pan and let them cool on a wire rack.
+- Turn off the heat.
+Remove the ramekins from the pan and let them cool on a wire rack.
 Serve warm or at room temperature.

 To Make the Double Chocolate Steamed Cake